 Symposium papers must contain material that is of significant interest to IASS aims and topics, and has not been previously published or is not readily available to the members of the Association.
-Submission of a manuscript shall be interpreted as an assertion by the author(s) that it is not being considered for publication elsewhere; however, it is understood that significantly expanded and revised versions of proceedings papers may later be submitted for consideration for journal publication.
+Submission of a manuscript shall be interpreted as an assertion by the author(s) that it is not being considered for publication elsewhere; however, it is understood that significantly expanded and revised versions of proceedings papers may later be submitted for consideration for publication in a journal.

 Contributions submitted to IASS Symposia shall undergo a review process by peer reviewers who are knowledgeable in the pertinent subject area.
-Reviewers shall accept, ask for amendments or reject a contribution according to the statements of the previous paragraph.
+Reviewers shall accept, ask for amendments or reject a contribution.
 The Symposium organizers shall implement a system to peer-review the contributions before acceptance by appointing a Scientific or Technical Committee.
 Authors shall be properly notified about the acceptance, required amendments or motivated rejection of their contributions.
 For the case of sessions organized by Working Groups, IASS procedures state that the session organizer is responsible for proposing peer reviewers for that session; all contributions in the session will go through the general review process devised by the symposium organizers.
 Finally, the papers optionally submitted by invited speakers (e.g., distinguished plenary lecturers or IASS honorees) are exempt from peer review.

 IASS policy and professional ethics requires that reviewers treat the contents of contributions under review as privileged information not to be disclosed to others before publication.
 It is expected that no one with access to a contribution under review will make any inappropriate use of the special knowledge which that access provides.
 If a conflict of interest exists, then the reviewer should decline to review a contribution.
 Reviewers should not interact directly with authors about their submitted contributions.